Leveraging Synthetic Data for Question Answering with Multilingual LLMs in the Agricultural Domain: Results

 \subsection{Base vs. Fine-Tuned LLM Results}

 For each language, the LLM that provided the best result in the zero-shot setup was used for fine-tuning experiments.
 Results are in Table~\ref{tab:base_vs_finetuned_results}.
 A notable improvement was observed for relevancy and factuality across all languages after fine-tuning, despite a drop in performance for consensus for Hindi and Punjabi.
-The results also indicate that the English fine-tuned LLM in translate-test approach outperformed the Hindi and Punjabi fine-tuned LLMs.
-Results are the best for English, followed by Hindi and Punjabi.
-This could be a result of differing data amounts used in LLM pre-training.
+The results also indicate that the translate-test approach outperformed the Hindi and Punjabi fine-tuned LLMs.
+Results are the best for English, followed by Hindi and Punjabi. {This is because LLMs are heavily trained on English data, and the translate-test approach allows the model to operate in its strongest language setting.
+This could be a result of differing data amounts used in LLM pre-training as stated by \citet{ahuja2023mega}.}